asyncapi/generator/docs/asyncapi-file.md

 The specification allows you to define the structure and format of your API including the channels the end user can subscribe to and the format of the messages they will be receiving.

-This specification file when fed as an input to the generator library using the *asyncAPI CLI command, shown in the code snippet below, will generates API documentation(how to use the API) or generate API boilerplate code with it.(TBD)
+This specification file when fed as an input to the generator library using the *asyncAPI CLI command, shown in the code snippet below, will generates API documentation(how to use the API) or generate API boilerplate code, also refered to as the template, with it.(TBD)

 ```bash
 ag asyncapi.yaml ~/my-template